daattali/beautiful-jekyll/_posts/2019-04-25-first-post.md

 This network is built on the back of the philosophy that collaboration and support are the building blocks of world-leading research and hold many of the solutions we are all hunting for.
 There is one clear object for this webpage.
 To provide a location where researchers and others interested in statistics can discuss and be supported to learn statistics.
 BUT we all have a different way of approaching challanges so to begin the content will reflex my research and tools I am using.

 I have created a simple [facebook]("https://www.facebook.com/StatisticsNetwork/") feed for new and interesting blog posts about statistics.
-Information from the website will be posted there iswell.
+Information from the website will be posted there is well.
 All resources are open-source.

+And on the website I have four simple posts so far:

+- General statistics
+- Ecological statistics
+- Invasive species research

+1. Comment, discuss or [email]("anthony.davidson@canberra.edu.au") any points that don't make sense.

+2. Or via the website [here]("").

-Please comment and discuss any points that don't make sense.
-Or even better fork the [here]("https://github.com/davan690") and add any comments via git.
+3. Or even better fork the repository [here]("https://github.com/davan690") and add any comments via git commits.